AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_android.md

         @Override
         // Occurs when the specified message is read. public void onMessageRead(List<ChatMessage> messages) {
-            // Add follow-up logics such as poping up a notification.
+            // Add follow-up logics such as popping up a notification.
         }
         ......
     });
     ```

-#### Group message read receipt
+#### Group message read receipts

-For chat group messages, when the group owner or admin sends a messge, they can set whether to require a message read receipt.
+For chat group messages, when the group owner or an admin sends a messge, they can set whether to require a message read receipt.

 <div class="alert note">You need to contact sales@agora.io to enable the group message read receipt feature.
-Once enabled, this feature applies to the chat group owner and chat group admin only.</div>
+Once enabled, this feature applies to the chat group owner and chat group admins only.</div>

 To receive the chat message receipt, the message sender needs to set `setIsNeedGroupAck` as true when sending the message.